scheckley/slides/presentation.md

 ---
 author: Stephen Checkley
-title: Using deep learning to model the hierarchical structure and function of a cell.
+title: Journal Club
-date: Journal Club - May, 2018
+date: May, 2018
 ---
-# Foo
+using deep learning to model the hierarchical structure and function of a cell _Ma J. et al (2018)_

 ```python
 print("hello world")